In a few minutes, you'll know how to write a job-winning entry-level resume. But first—

 See more templates and create your resume and cover letter here.

 Need a template for your entry-level cover letter?
 Want more tips?
-See this guide: "How To Write A Cover Letter [Complete Guide With Examples]"
+See this guide: "Entry-Level Cover Letter with No Experience Example & Writing Guide"

 How to Add Contact Info to Your First Time Resume